-Put meringue into pastry bag or ziploc bag.
+Put filling in a pastry bag or resealable bag.
+Pipe filling into the prepared mini shells.
+Put meringue into pastry bag or resealable bag.
 Pipe a dollop of meringue onto the top of each tartlet.

 Preheat oven to 325°F | 165°C. Bake mini tarts for 10-15 minutes, until tips of the meringues begin to brown.

 Cool on a rack and serve or refrigerate.